er361/mebelSite2/README.md

 [JSX]( https://facebook.github.io/react/docs/jsx-in-depth.html) - JSX is a JavaScript syntax extension that looks similar to XML.
 You can use a simple JSX syntactic transform with React.

 ### Designs
-[Material Design Lite](http://getmdl.io) - Material Design Lite lets you add a Material Design look and feel to your websites.
+[Semantic UI ](http://semantic-ui.com) - Material Design Lite lets you add a Material Design look and feel to your websites.

 [PostCSS](http://postcss.org) - PostCSS is a tool for transforming CSS with JavaScript.
 It has roughly 200 plugins to help you write CSS easier.